Toxic Parenting – Signs, Types, and How to Deal with It

 9. Treating Children Like Adults

 When families don’t have firm boundaries, the roles of the members get blurred.
 In dysfunctional families, parents tend to expose their children to issues that are inappropriate for their age.
-They relay messages and broker deals between arguing parents or approve who their parent date or pay bills are tasks that can cause conduct disorder in children.
+They relay messages and broker deals between arguing parents or approving who their parents date or pay bills, which are tasks that can cause conduct disorder in children.

 10. Keeping Secrets

 Toxic parents refuse to acknowledge a problem.
 They feel silence can erase a traumatic situation like sexual abuse inflicted on a child by an older family member.
-They forbid the child to talk about it and blame it on peer, school system or chalk it up as a growing phase.
+They forbid the child to talk about it and blame it on peers or the school system or chalk it up as a growing phase.

 Can Toxic Parenting Affect Your Kids?

-After dealing with toxic parents through their childhood, children show exaggerated behavior that reflects their dysfunctional family unit or emotionally unhealthy parents.
+Living with a toxic parent can leave a lasting impact on a child.
+After dealing with toxic parents throughout their childhood, children show exaggerated behaviour that reflects their dysfunctional family unit or emotionally unhealthy parents.
 Here are some of the effects of toxic parenting on kids:

-- Adult children of toxic parents struggle with anxiety, depression, low self-esteem, personality disorder.
+- Adult children of toxic parents struggle with anxiety, depression, low self-esteem, and personality disorders.

 - Children of toxic parents often face difficulty in forming meaningful relationships after growing up.